ebordenave/tech-dive-group-3/README.md

 ```bash
 cd client/db
 ```
-Modify the uri to contain your cluster <username> and <password>.
+Modify the uri to contain your cluster username and password.
 You can use the mock data from the link provided by copying and pasting the "results: " array and saving them as exams.
 Then run
 ```bash
 node mongodb.js
 ```